dotnet/spark/README.md

 - [sparkR](https://spark.apache.org/docs/latest/sparkr.html): one of the implementations .NET for Apache Spark derives inspiration from.
 - [Apache Arrow](https://arrow.apache.org/): A cross-language development platform for in-memory data.
 This library provides .NET for Apache Spark with efficient ways to transfer column major data between the JVM and .NET CLR.
 - [Pyrolite](https://github.com/irmen/Pyrolite) - Java and .NET interface to Python's pickle and Pyro protocols.
 This library provides .NET for Apache Spark with efficient ways to transfer row major data between the JVM and .NET CLR.
-- [Databricks](https://databricks.com/): Unified analytics platform.
+- [Databricks](https://www.databricks.com/): Unified analytics platform.
 Many thanks to all the suggestions from them towards making .NET for Apache Spark run on Azure and AWS Databricks.

 ## How to Engage, Contribute and Provide Feedback

 The .NET for Apache Spark team encourages [contributions](docs/contributing.md), both issues and PRs.
-The first step is finding an [existing issue](https://github.com/dotnet/spark/issues) you want to contribute to or if you cannot find any, [open an issue](https://github.com/dotnet/spark/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+).
+The first step is finding an [existing issue](https://github.com/dotnet/spark/issues) you want to contribute to or, if you cannot find any, [opening an issue](https://github.com/dotnet/spark/issues/new/choose).

 ## Support

 [.NET for Apache Spark](https://github.com/dotnet/spark) is an open source project under the [.NET Foundation](https://dotnetfoundation.org/) and does not come with Microsoft Support unless otherwise noted by the specific product.
-For issues with or questions about .NET for Apache Spark, please [create an issue](https://github.com/dotnet/spark/issues).
-The community is active and is monitoring submissions.
+For issues with or questions about .NET for Apache Spark, please [create an issue](https://github.com/dotnet/spark/issues/new/choose).

 ## .NET Foundation

-The .NET for Apache Spark project is part of the [.NET Foundation](http://www.dotnetfoundation.org).
+The .NET for Apache Spark project is part of the [.NET Foundation](https://dotnetfoundation.org/).

 ## Code of Conduct

-This project has adopted the code of conduct defined by the [Contributor Covenant](https://contributor-covenant.org/) to clarify expected behavior in our community.
+This project has adopted the code of conduct defined by the [Contributor Covenant](https://www.contributor-covenant.org/) to clarify expected behavior in our community.
-For more information, see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).
+For more information, see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/about/policies/code-of-conduct).

 <a name="license"></a>
 ## License